All Episodes

 Contrast that to the Trump press conferences.

-And number two, the biggest deficit Andrew Cuomo has if he runs for president is his statement that he told the nation, America's never been a great country.
+And number two, the biggest deficit Andrew Cuomo has if he runs for president is his statement that he told the nation America's never been a great country.

 Ever.

-That he said it.
+Now he said it.

-That's gonna be rammed down his throat.
+That's going to be rammed down his throat.

 So it's not a slam dunk that he beats Trump.